Local / maps

 How often should I post to my profile?

 Regularly.
-Weekly is plenty — the goal is to signal an active, attentive business to both Google and any customer who lands on your profile.
+Weekly is plenty, and the goal is to signal an active, attentive business to both Google and any customer who lands on your profile.
 Posts can be short: a completed project, a seasonal offer, a quick tip.
 Consistency beats volume.

 Does my website affect the map pack?